songuke/dvo_slam/README.md

 sudo make install
 ```

-If your system has Eigen >= 3.3, don't use it.
+If your system has Eigen >= 3.3, don't use it with g2o.
 The old version of g2o is only compatible to Eigen 3.2.8.
 Download Eigen 3.2.8, put it into the EXTERNAL folder in g2o, and use this CMake command instead:

 ```